EPCCed/archer2-gpu-hip/lectures/1-introduction/README.md

 ---
 # Graphics processors

-- Driven by commercial interest (games), a many-core processor *par excellence* was developed, known as the graphics processor or GPU.
+- <span style="color:gray">Driven by commercial interest (games), a many-core processor *par excellence* was developed, known as the graphics processor or GPU.</span>
-  - The hardware design is suited to the parallel pixel rendering, a trivially <br>parallel problem.
+  - <span style="color:gray">The hardware design is suited to the parallel pixel rendering, a trivially <br>parallel problem.</span>

-- GPU clocks speeds have, historically, lagged behind CPUs, but are now broadly similar.
+- <span style="color:gray">GPU clocks speeds have, historically, lagged behind CPUs, but are now broadly similar.</span>
-  - Improvements in GPU performance relate to parallelism however: a modern GPU may have O(1000) cores.
+  - <span style="color:gray">Improvements in GPU performance relate to parallelism however: a modern GPU may have O(1000) cores.</span>

 - Memory latency is still an issue and is mitigated by very fast switching between parallel tasks, reducing idle time.